Leadership styles, just like everything else, evolve over time.

 What to do now: Caring for your team members the way you do (namely, putting your own needs second) can be downright exhausting.
 Make sure you’re taking care of you, too.
 Check out this article to learn about the warning signs of burnout and get tips for preventing it.

 What to do now: We need leaders to help us grow, answer questions, and provide at least a little bit of oversight.
 That doesn’t mean you have to go full-on control freak, though!
 (Seriously: don’t do that.
 Not that you would, but just sayin’.)
-The happy medium is to agree on guardrails with your team so they can keep making decisions autonomously yet still be confident that they won’t go down the wrong path.
+The happy medium is to agree on guardrails with your team so that they can keep making decisions autonomously yet still be confident that they won’t go down the wrong path.
 With a specific project in mind, try this trade-offs exercise.
 It’ll get everyone on the same page regarding what to optimize for, how rigid to be about it, and what concessions might be involved.

 Get stories like this in your inbox